 Days to Germination: Seeds sprout in 7 – 14 days.

-Texas Bluebonnet plants will require little maintenance.
+Like other wildflowers, Texas Bluebonnets are a low-maintenance plant.
 Once established, they will thrive all season long.
 That leaves you with time to tend to other plants, and to enjoy the sea of blue spring blooms atop your Texas Bluebonnet.
+The plants grow best in full sunlight.
+They will do well in gravelly, well-drained soils.
+However, do not like heavy, clay soils that retain a lot of moisture.

 Annual Texas Bluebonnet plants are a favorite plant of pillbugs and sowbugs in Texas.
 In other areas, nocturnal slugs, snails, and other pests may be a problem.